-- A new Adult Care Pathway went live focussed on providing the right support to vulnerable adults for the right amount of time. - Waleswood Caravan Site was officially opened on 24th June 2019.
-In July 2019 the AA awarded the site 5 pennants plus a Gold Standard certification, highlighting Waleswood as one of the highest quality sites in the UK.
+• A new Adult Care Pathway went live - focussed on providing the right support to vulnerable adults for the right amount of time.

-- Led the response and recovery to the significant flooding that hit the Borough on 7th November 2019 - 799 flooding related calls received, 67 people assisted who were stranded at Parkgate, 3,250 sandbags distributed; approx. 300 household/ business claims received - Signing a legal agreement with Muse, who were appointed as the Council's development partner for the leisure development on Forge Island and work commenced on site to develop the flood defences in October 2019 - The Bellows, Rotherham Council's shared ownership development at Rawmarsh, was named as the Best Shared Ownership Development (urban) at the prestigious Inside Housing Development Awards in November 2019.
+- Waleswood Caravan Site was officially opened on 24th June 2019.
+In July 2019 the AA awarded the site 5 pennants plus a Gold Standard certification, highlighting Waleswood as one of the highest quality sites in the UK. - Led the response and recovery to the significant flooding that hit the Borough on 7th November 2019 799 flooding related calls received, 67 people assisted who were stranded at Parkgate, 3,250 sandbags distributed, 173 business recovery grants paid (£429k) and 143 community recovery grants paid to households (£72k). - Signing a legal agreement with Muse, who were appointed as the Council's development partner for the leisure development on Forge Island and work commenced on site to develop the flood defences in October 2019 - The Bellows, Rotherham Council's shared ownership development at Rawmarsh, was named as the Best Shared Ownership Development (urban) at the prestigious Inside Housing Development Awards in November 2019.
 On winning the award, the Council was praised for using compulsory purchase order powers to buy what was a disused shopping centre and a multistorey car park which was once a hot-spot for antisocial behaviour. - On 5th July 2019 the Council was notified that it had been selected as one of 50 areas shortlisted for Stage 2 of the bidding process for the national Future High Street Fund. - Delivered a successful initial response to the COVID-19 emergency which included rapidly reshaping services and setting up a Community Hub to support the most vulnerable people in the Borough.
-This response is ongoing into the next financial year.
+The Council moved quickly to establish efficient and effective mechanisms to provide Governments grant support local businesses (with processes in place prior to April 1st when the scheme was expected to officially commence) and households.
+This work has continued into 2020/21 with the Council administering the provision of £47m of grants to local businesses.
+Through the administration of the Hardship Fund the Council has applied an award to 15,766 working age recipients of council tax support using approximately £1.7m of the £2.8m hardship fund.